fodela/Data-Structure-and-Algorithm/Lessons/graphs.md

 #### Path

 A path in a graph is a sequence of vertices that are connected by edges.
 Formally we would define a path as **w1,w2,...,wn** such that (**wi, wi+1**) is a subset of **E** for all 1 <= i <= n-1

+#### Cycle

+A cycle in a directed graph is a path that starts and ends at the same vertex.
+A graph with no cycles is called an acyclic graph.
+A directed graph with no cycles is called a directed acyclic graph or DAG.
+We